anchor14/anchor-blog/src/blogs/debugging.md

 I will briefly describe why each of them are important.

-Many people think impact only in terms of how much visibility you can get from the company and leverage for the next promo, but impact also is a good proxy for how many smart people are working in that area.
+Many people think impact only in terms visibility to leverage for promo, but impact is also a good proxy for the amount of smart people are working in that area.
 Think of AI and LLMs in 2025.
 And exposure to smart people is one of the best ways to grow.

 Curiosity is a magical proxy that often leads you to nice places.
-Not always, but if you always put proxy in the formula, I believe it is a net plus in choosing where to spend time in your life.
+Not always, but if you always put curiosity in the formula, I believe it is a net plus in choosing where to spend time in your life.
 Curiosity for me often positively correlates to difficulty.
 This means I will also be pushing myself to more difficult problems.

 Time constraint is another one.
 It is important to get things done.
 Not just started.
 A good chunk of work in this world gets initiated but never completed.
 Completing things you began consistently is a super power.
 Usually the last 20% of the task is 80% of the work, which could also mean 80% of the learning is towards the tail end of the work.